By J. L. Starkey (aka Martin Farris)

 How did she do it?
-How did Gertrude keep on living after so much loss?
+How did Gertrude keep on living?
 Where did she find the strength?

 Her descendants will never know the answers to those questions.
 What they do know is that Gertrude was a survivor.
-She adjusted to countless “new normals,” and she somehow found happiness in what remained.
+She adjusted to countless new normals, and she found happiness in what remained.

 Gertrude knew a thing or two about choosing her battles, and she chose the things that mattered.

 She laughed, she loved, and she took nothing for granted.

 She knew that happiness required struggle, but most of all, she knew that that there were no guarantees in life.